7rikazhexde/json2vars-setter/README.md

 </details>

 You can also create a simplified configuration by including only the languages you need.
-For example, if your project only uses `Python`.
+For example, if your project only uses `Python`(e.g. [python_project_matrix.json](.github/workflows/python_project_matrix.json)).

 > [!TIP]
 > - Only specify the languages you actually use.